 With more than 1,000 parishioners at Sunday Masses, and around 70 parish groups, St Joseph’s is a vibrant and varied parish, serving Catholics of every age, interest and background.

 You are guaranteed a warm welcome.
-Then come and meets others over coffee (between the 9.30am & 11.30am Masses), and introduce yourself Father Uche or Deacon John-Simon.
+Then come and meet others over coffee (between the 9.30am & 11.30am Masses), and introduce yourself to Father Uche or Deacon John-Simon.
+Everyone is welcome.

 Join us each Friday from 12pm to 1.30pm in the Pastoral Centre for Lenten Lunch and help raise money for our Lenten charities.